lucawrabetz/ARSPI/README.md

 This repository contains the source code to solve the adaptive network interdiction problem (adaptive shortest-path interdiction) using multiple exact solvers (an MIP, an enumerative algorithm, and a Bender's Decomposition) as well as an approximation algorithm.
 The repository also contains code to generate more instances (jump to [here]() for instance types) - this code is in the directory [scripts](https://github.com/lucawrabetz/ARSPI/tree/master/scripts).

+## Public API

+All of the classes needed to read a problem instance and solve are declared in the [solvers header file](https://github.com/lucawrabetz/ARSPI/tree/master/solvers.h).
+The general structure to read an instance name (see the [test file](https://github.com/lucawrabetz/ARSPI/tree/master/solvers.h) for an example) is as follows:
+* Read a Graph from a file, initialize an AdaptiveInstance, and read costs from a file (AdaptiveInstance::ReadCosts)
+* Pass the Graph and AdaptiveInstance to initialize one of the solvers
+* Run ::ConfigureSolver
+* Run ::Solve

+That being said the solver classes SetPartitioningModel (the MIP), SetPartitioningBenders, (? ) have the following important public functionalities:
+* ::ConfigureSolver
+* ::Solve
+* ::current_solution

 ## Directory / file naming convention
 * All instances in dat - grouped into sets of instances
     * A set has a setname <base_name>-<date_created(mm_dd_yy)>-<repeat_number>, an instance/graph is called <setname>-<n>_<10*pr>